What to do when you are running out of stock on Amazon

 Cons: 1) Shoppers will not see your product.
 2) Returned items from previous sales cannot be re-purchased

 It’s important to note that the suppressing listing methods don’t always work.
 Some sellers have reported having success with it, and others didn’t.
-But it doesn’t hurt doing it as there is no downside to it.
+But it doesn’t hurt doing it as it has no downside.

 3) Leave listing open

-Just leave listing open, your PPC will be closed automatically by Amazon, but people will be able to see your product listing, read reviews etc.
+If you leave the listing open, Amazon will automatically close your PPC, but people will be able to see your product listing, read reviews, etc.

 Pros: By leaving your listing open people will still be able to find your product, compare it to the competition and maybe wait until you are back in-stock.
 It might also tell Amazon A9 search engine that customers are still showing interest in your product.

-Cons: When customers click on your Amazon product listing and don’t purchase your click trough rate will drop significantly and will lower your ranking for this since CTR is a big score how the A9 search engine configures ranking.
+Cons: When customers click on your Amazon product listing and don’t purchase, your click-through rate will drop significantly, lowering your ranking since CTR is a big score in the way the A9 search engine configures ranking.

 When your out of stock items are en-route to Amazon’s warehouse – Should you use Amazons In-Stock head start program?